code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 # Consuming Avro Messages from a Kafka Topic

 Received messages need to be deserialized back to the Avro format.
 To achieve this we create an `AvroDeserializer` class that implements the `Deserializer` interface.
 The `deserialize()` method takes as input a topic name and [a Byte array which is decoded back into an Avro object](https://cwiki.apache.org/confluence/display/AVRO/FAQ#FAQ-Deserializingfromabytearray).
-The schema that needs to be used for the decoding is retrieved from the target type that needs to be passed as an argument to the `AvroDeserializer` constructor.
+The schema that needs to be used for the decoding is retrieved from the `targetType` class parameter that needs to be passed as an argument to the `AvroDeserializer` constructor.

 ``` java
 package com.codenotfound.kafka.serializer;